omsmith/node-work-context/README.md

 ---

-### `WorkContext.AsyncHook: AsyncHook`
+### `import { AsyncHook }: AsyncHook`

 `work-context` leverages [`async_hooks`][async_hooks] to perform tracking across async boundaries.
-The `AsyncHook` it uses to do so is available as `WorkContext.AsyncHook` and is enabled by default.
+The `AsyncHook` it uses to do so is available as an export named `AsyncHook` and is enabled by default.
 It can be disabled if this is not desired, but its usage is generally recommended to maintain correctness.

 #### `.enable(): AsyncHook`